maximilianpress/reaktionsnorm/README.md

 Thorough revision of the translated text will likely be necessary before the text is fluent, but at this point it should at least be comprehensible to people who read English.

+## Further work
+I have begun a brief article discussing this article and some other work in historical context and in how it has affected biological work today.

+## Files

+* `woltereck_reaktionsnorm.pdf`: translation of Woltereck 1909.

+* `Keilhack_review.pdf`: translation of a German-language article published immediately after Woltereck (1909) reviewing its principal conclusions.

+* `reaktionsnorm_poster_tagc_2020.pdf`: a poster presented at the virtual conference TAGC 2020.

 ## Caveats

 1. I am not a native or even a fluent German speaker.
 I hoped to learn while carrying out this translation, but it's likely that I have made language mistakes in the process.